Superfoods from Farm-to-Table

 Garden of Apples

-During one harvest season time in California, I envisioned going to an out-of-town far in Placerville to pick apples (another superfood) off trees.
-I had images of meeting a friendly farmer who’d take us on a tractor followed by a couple of herding dogs.
+During one harvest season time in California, I envisioned going to an out-of-town farm in Placerville to pick apples (another superfood) off trees.
+I had images of my younger sibling and me meeting a friendly farmer who’d take us on a tractor followed by a couple of herding dogs.
 The autumn sunshine would warm us up while we carried baskets to fill with big, fresh apples.
 We’d climb on stools and pick nature’s finest fruit.
 Excited about the rural experience awaiting us, we drove down the winding road, off the hill, there was a glitch.

 |Organic Apples Are Best|